bwvdnbro/bwvdnbro.github.io/_posts/2019-11-29-an-expression-for-the-average-active-cross-section-of-spheroidal-particles.markdown

   - Geometry
 ---

+NOTE: the expression computed in this post is subtly wrong and [has been corrected in a more recent post]({% post_url 2020-08-20-correction-average-active-cross-section-of-spheroidal-particles
+%}).

 And now for something completely different.
 I recently encountered an interesting geometry problem during my work on light scattering off non-spherical particles, and this problem led to an interesting